 If you have no interest in an Apple Music subscription, you can simply go to Settings, then Music, and click Don’t Show Apple Music — you’ll still get to listen to Apple Music’s Pandora-style radio stations, with up to six skips.
 The music loaded on your device will also show up in your Library section.

 Apple Music’s original format proved a bit too confusing for some users, and some of the features available at launch have since been removed (like Connect, a place for artists to share directly with fans).
 The result is a much cleaner user interface that’s easier to navigate.

-The Music app has five individual sections: Library, For You, Browse, Radio, and Search.
-At the bottom of the app, the Now Playing window is always be visible, so you’re never more than a tap away from skipping tracks, or sharing a song.
+The Music app has five individual sections: Library, Listen Now, Browse, Radio, and Search.
+At the bottom of the app, the Now Playing window is always visible, so you’re never more than a tap away from skipping tracks or sharing a song.
 Each section lets you access your music and that of the Apple Music service in a different way.
 Here’s how they work:

 As with services like Spotify, once you add a track or album to your library from Apple Music, you’ll see a cloud-plus-down-arrow icon that lets you download them for offline listening (as long as you maintain your Apple Music subscription).
 Want to avoid any music that requires streaming, perhaps to save on your mobile data usage or for a red light flight?
 The Downloaded Music section of the Library will show you just the tunes that are physically stored on your device.

 Both the music you add from Apple Music, as well as the tunes you’ve synced, will generate Apple Music suggestions as you navigate the Library.
 When you select an album, artist, or song and then choose to “see more,” the Music app will show you all of the relevant matches found in Apple Music.
 From there, you can add more albums or tracks to your library, making it easier to find your favorites later.